MicrosoftDocs/architecture-center/docs/anti-patterns/chatty-io/index.md

 ----------

-**Note:** When considering how you might reduced the overhead of a chatty interface, you must consider the effects of retrieving larger volumes of data with each request.
+**Note:** When considering how you might reduce the overhead of a chatty interface, you must consider the effects of retrieving larger volumes of data with each request.
 If this data is required by the client, then fewer, larger requests will be more optimal than making many small requests.
-This issue is described in more detail in the [How to correct the problem](#HowToCorrectTheProblem) section.
+This issue is described in more detail in the [How to correct the problem](#HowToCorrectTheProblem) section. <<RBC: One of the things I like about this doc set is the lack of internal linking.
+I find excessive internal linking annoying, especially in such a short doc.
+Isn't it obvious that the issue is discussed in the how to solve the problem section?
+Is this sentence needed?>>

 ----------